graphile/graphile.github.io/src/pages/postgraphile/usage.md

 should opt for the middleware.

-We recommend that you start with the PostGraphile CLI and then move to the PostGraphile library if you need deeper integration with Node.js.
+We recommend that you start with the PostGraphile CLI and then move to the PostGraphile middleware if you need deeper integration with Node.js.

 Which layer would you like to read more about?